Mining on agricultural land - resources

 Technically, cultivated fields are defined as ‘exempt land’ in the Mining Act 1971.
 However, there is provision for that exemption to be waived.
 Landowners can negotiate with the mining company on conditions of exemption and compensation but if agreement cannot be reached, the matter is referred to court.
 This has happened numerous times for primary producers in SA and no recent case in SA has ruled in favour of producers who do not want miners on their property.

-In some cases, producers who have mineral exploration on their property have waited many years before there is any progress toward a mine.
+In some instances, producers who have mineral exploration on their property have waited many years before there is any progress toward a mine.
 This has meant producers have no certainty on whether or not their property will be subject to a mine and they cannot plan to make on-farm investments in their property, such as building sheds or improving soils.
-Many producers are arguing that this uncertainty is unfair and counterproductive to running a profitable farm business.

 Department of State Development